 The GEOSAR performance parameters are organized into two tiers.
-Tier one performance parameters are those parameters that every GEOSAR ground segment operator should monitor because of their direct relationship to alert data accuracy, timeliness and reliability.
+Tier one performance parameters are those parameters that every Ground Segment Operator with a GEOLUT should monitor because of their direct relationship to alert data accuracy, timeliness and reliability.
 Tier one performance parameters include:

-- a) GEOSAR System Timing - b) GEOSAR Rate of Reception of Beacon Messages - c) GEOSAR Frequency Stability of Beacon Transmissions
+- GEOSAR System Timing, - GEOSAR Rate of Reception of Beacon Messages, - GEOSAR Frequency Stability of Beacon Transmissions.

-Tier two performance parameters are those parameters that should be checked by ground segment operators who have the necessary tools to perform this monitoring.
+Tier two performance parameters are those parameters that should be checked by every Ground Segment Operator who operates a GEOLUT and has the necessary tools to perform this monitoring.
 Tier two performance parameters include:

-- a) Carrier to Noise Ratio - b) GEOSAR Bit Error Rate
+- Carrier to Noise Ratio, - GEOSAR Bit Error Rate.

 The following sections provide a detailed description of these performance parameters.
-In addition, Annex D provides a summary of these performance parameters, and can be used by ground segment operators as a quick reference for the operational self-monitoring of the GEOSAR system.
+In addition, Annex C provides a summary of these performance parameters, and can be used by ground segment operators as a quick reference for the operational self-monitoring of the GEOSAR system.